bethanyed/Bethanys-Data-Portfolio/critique-by-design.md

 <img src="Screenshot 2025-11-12 174010.jpg" width="1000"/>

 When choosing a visual for this redesign, I was drawn to this one for several reasons.
 The first thing that caught my attention was the data.
 I have a lot of pets and it interested me to see the trends in pet ownership around the world.
-Secondly, while I thought the main information of the overall averages was portrayed well, I thought the rest of the graph seemed cluttered, so I thought that a redesign could help improve the readability and make it easier to comprehend.
+Secondly, while I thought the main information of the overall averages was portrayed well, I thought the rest of the graph seemed cluttered.
+So I thought that a redesign could help improve the readability and make it easier to comprehend.

 ## Step two: the critique
 Overall, the colors were what mainly stood out to me, as well as the visual icons they utilized.
 I think having the averages in the middle worked well because it stood out and made the most important bit of information visible.
 I don't like the lines with each country's percentage; I think it is too cluttered and overwhelming to look at.
 I also feel like the title is a bit unclear and could be more explanatory of what the graph is trying to convey.